 So, I created a template.
 First, I brainstormed with the client regarding what type of content we wanted to include each month.
 Then I determined a structure for the newsletter, including content buckets.
 Finally, I worked with a designer to polish it.

 Did that initial effort take time?
 Absolutely.
 I probably spent 10 or more hours on that first edition.
-But from then on, it was truly a much easier plug-and-play task.
+But from then on, it was truly a much easier plug-and-play task, a repeatable process.

 Moving forward, I set time on my calendar each month to do the work.
 I blocked a couple hours (shh, don’t tell my client I took two hours, not one).
 Then I simply used that dedicated time to pull the data, itemize the wins, write, edit, and release.
 Done.